Reviewed by Aaron Horn, LMFT

-If you’re looking for an “am I trans quiz” “transgender test,” “am I trans test” “am I transgender quiz,” “gender identity test male to female,” or “am I trans test,” you might be grappling with the question, “is what I’m experiencing gender dysphoria?”
-Even if you aren’t sure of your gender identity yet, or if you know that you are transgender and are just starting to accept it, it is okay.
-It can be scary, but it’s also a very exciting time.
-If you’re wondering, “what is my gender identity?” it is okay.
-Some people don’t fit in the gender binary at all.
-Some people take time to understand their gender identity, and you deserve to identify as whatever you are.
+If you're looking for an "am I trans quiz," "transgender test," "am I trans test," "am I transgender quiz," "gender identity test male to female," or "am I trans test," you might be grappling with the question, "is what I'm experiencing gender dysphoria?"
+Even if you aren't sure of your gender identity yet or know you are transgender and are just starting to accept it, it is okay.
+It can be scary, but it's also a fascinating time.
+If you're wondering, "what is my gender identity?" it is okay.
+Some people don't fit in the gender binary at all.
+Some people take time to understand their gender identity; you deserve to identify as whatever you are.
 Every path is valid.

 Remember that everyone will feel comfortable with or drawn toward different things in terms of gender expression and that it is okay.
-Some people want to undergo gender reassignment surgery, where other people do not, and both are equally as valid.
-If you don’t have peer support or family support, this can be a particularly difficult time.
-In this case, finding other members of the LGBTQIA+ community may be beneficial, as can seeking support from a mental health professional.
+Some people want to undergo gender reassignment surgery, while others do not, and both are equally valid.
+If This can be a challenging time, it has peer support or family support; in this case, finding other members of the LGBTQIA+ community may be beneficial, as can seeking help from a mental health professional.

 What Is Gender Euphoria?

 Gender euphoria is, essentially, the very opposite of gender dysphoria.
-It is when someone feels in alignment with their gender, making them feel good; possibly even over the moon or joyous.
+It is when someone feels in alignment with their gender, making them feel good, possibly even over the moon or joyous.
 If you are cisgender, you may not understand the feelings of gender euphoria.
-For someone who is not cisgender, feeling in alignment with the gender identity that you identify with can be the most relieving and exciting feeling in the world.
-For example, if someone feels confident that they’re expressing their appearance the way they want to through apparel, they might experience gender euphoria.
+For someone who is not cisgender, feeling in alignment with the gender identity you identify with can be the most relieving and exciting feeling in the world.
+For example, if someone feels confident expressing their appearance how they want to through apparel, they might experience gender euphoria.

 Finding an LGBTQIA+ therapist

 Finding an LGBTQIA+ therapist can be very beneficial to people who experience gender dysphoria.
-Many people within the community will benefit from seeing an LGBTQIA+ therapist** the most because it provides a sense of safety and understanding.
-Sometimes, people hold back from going to therapy because they fear that a therapist might not understand something like gender dysphoria, especially if you aren’t able to learn anything about your therapist before seeing them.
-Part of the comfort of seeing someone who specializes in gender dysphoria or working with the transgender population is that you won’t have to spend time explaining everything that you go through on a basic level.
+Many community members will benefit from seeing an LGBTQIA+ therapist** the most because it provides a sense of safety and understanding.
+Sometimes, people hold back from going to therapy because they fear that a therapist might not understand something like gender dysphoria, especially if you can't learn anything about your therapist before seeing them.
+Part of the comfort of seeing someone who specializes in gender dysphoria or working with the transgender population is that you won't have to spend time explaining everything that you go through on a fundamental level.

-While a therapist may or may not reveal what they’ve been through, there are therapists out there who have been through the same thing.
-You can find a gender dysphoria therapist or counselor by searching the web for “gender dysphoria therapist near me.”
-You can also search online for someone who specializes in gender dysphoria or working with the transgender population.
-You can also utilize an online therapy website where you can look at a counselors profile and find someone who is likely to fit your needs.
-One benefit of online therapy is that it’s often cheaper and more convenient than traditional in-person therapy or counseling is without insurance.
-It can also feel like a more comfortable fit for anyone who is talking about something like gender dysphoria for the first time, which can be scary.
-You deserve to feel understood and comfortable with a mental health professional, and if you ever feel like a therapist doesn’t get it or like they aren’t the right fit, never be afraid to switch.
+While therapists may or may not reveal what they've been through, some therapists have been through the same thing.
+You can find a gender dysphoria therapist or counselor searching the web for "gender dysphoria therapist near me."
+You can also search online for someone specializing in gender dysphoria or who works with the transgender population.
+You can also utilize an online therapy website to look at a counselor's profile and find someone likely to fit your needs.
+One benefit of online therapy is that it's often cheaper and more convenient than traditional in-person therapy or counseling without insurance.
+It can also feel like a more comfortable fit for anyone talking about something like gender dysphoria for the first time, which can be scary.
+You deserve to feel understood and satisfied with a mental health professional, and if you ever feel like a therapist doesn't get it or like they aren't the right fit, never be afraid to switch.

 Take The Mind Diagnostics Gender Dysphoria Test

-The gender dysphoria quiz on Mind Diagnostics is not a replacement for individual medical or mental health advice, but it might be the first step to identifying gender dysphoria, and it can tell you if gender dysphoria might be what you’re experiencing.
-Taking a gender identity test, gender identity quiz, or a gender dysphoria quiz, may confirm some of what you already know, but it can give you new insights as well.
-After taking the test, you might have more ways to explain how you feel and how gender dysphoria impacts you.
+The gender dysphoria quiz on Mind Diagnostics is not a replacement for individual medical or mental health advice.
+Still, it might be the first step to identifying gender dysphoria, and it can tell you if gender dysphoria might be what you're experiencing.
+Taking a gender identity test, gender identity quiz, or gender dysphoria quiz, may confirm some of what you already know, but it can also give you new insights.
+After taking the test, you might have more ways to explain how you feel, and gender dysphoria impacts you.